 The requirements are very different, and the process of preparing an application for these two classifications varies greatly.
 This means that it may be likely that you could qualify for EB-2 NIW but not for EB-1A.

 The EB1-A has the most stringent requirements among all Green Card categories, making it inaccessible for many applicants.
-EB-1A is the category for those who can be considered individuals with “extraordinary ability” in their field and have risen to the top of that field.
+EB-1A is the category for those who can be considered individuals with exceptional ability in their field and have risen to the top of that field.

-Lastly, the premium processing time for the EB-2 National Interest Waiver is 45 days; for the EB-1A, it’s 15 days.
+Lastly, the processing wait time if you choose the premium option for the EB-2 National Interest Waiver is 45 days; for the EB-1A, it’s 15 days.

 Global Citizen Solutions is a boutique investment migration consultancy firm focused on finding the right residency or citizenship by investment program for individuals wishing to secure their future and become global citizens.
 With offices in Portugal, the United Kingdom, Hong Kong, and Brazil, our multilingual team guides individuals and families from start to finish, providing expert advice considering freedom, mobility, taxation, and security.